HACKhalo2/Speedruns/Games/Chrono_Cross/Guides/Any%_Good_Ending.md

 ## Gate Crashers (Split 4)

+  * Spam X through cutscene when entering Termina
+  * After you gain control, spam through Kid's dialog
-  * Talk to the statue polisher.
+  * Go to the top of the stairs and talk to the statue polisher, get Kid, replace Leena
+  * Go down one flight of stairs and to the right, then up the first path in the next area
   * Pick up the Profiteer Purse under the stair case of the mansion past the Smithy shop.
   * Talk to the Smithy, and disassemble the Profiteer Purse and Ivory Mail.
 Now build the Steel Swallow and Iron Dagger.
+      * **You need 1K gold to be able to craft both items**
   * Menu
     * Serge (Equip) - Steel Swallow/Ivory Helmet
     * Kid (Equip) - Iron Dagger
-  * Talk to Pierre.
+  * Talk to Pierre in the south room of the Smithy
-  * Get Medal of Honor from running child.
+  * Go south into the yard, get the Medal of Honor from the running child.
-  * Talk to Pierre again.
+  * Give the metal to Pierre with Square menu, then talk to him again, replace Poshul with Pierre
-  * Head to Viper Manor, but Tele-Porter Pierre into Poshul's spot.
+  * Exit Termina, Head to Viper Manor (Northeast of Termina)
-  * [**Guards (70 84)**][8]
+  * Charge the [**Guards (70 84)**][8]
     * Serge - 2/2/3
     * Kid - 2/2/3
     * Serge - 2/2/3